 There are many arguments that should be addressed whenever this policy is discussed.
 Any government policy this invasive should be questioned and dug into with fine scepticism.
 But like I said earlier – the carbon tax is addressing an issue abnormal in scope.
 Climate change is an abnormal problem and effectively worse than any downside this tax would cause.

 The last argument against – and dishearteningly the most vocal – I will not give any credence too.
 For those who make this argument have excused themselves from the conversation.
 And that is the fundamental argument against the reality of climate change.
 For those who are ‘unbelievers’ this policy is a non sequitur because there is no issue that needs to be addressed.
-And it is this cohort of people that pronounce the conspiracy of climate change who do the most damage to the life of potential policy.
+And it is this cohort of people that pronounce the conspiracy of climate change who do the most damage to the life of the potential policy.

 We reached the point of necessity long ago…

 This is of course all a part of a much wider context.
 A context which exposes the global economic reality that per capita we are producing less and less carbon with each generation.
 The economic reality that despite all the negative press and doomsday rhetoric the planet is already steered in the right direction and at the end of the day things are going to be just fine.
-This policy is best explained and presented amongst all other context which is so brilliantly examined in Bill McAfee’s book, ‘More From Less’.
+This policy is best explained and presented amongst all other contexts which is so brilliantly examined in Bill McAfee’s book, ‘More From Less‘.